 Jugs and mini jugs

 The jug and mini jug holds are my favorites.
 They have a big ridge or a nice texture surface that my whole hand and sometimes both hands can wrap around.
 It is derived from the expression “jug-handle”.
-It is also known as a positive hold which refers to the degree of concavity according to the wikepedia.org.
-Jugs are used often for beginner routes and sometime steep walls or over hangs.
+It is also known as a positive hold which refers to the degree of concavity according to wikepedia.org.
+Jugs are used often for beginner routes and sometimes steep walls or overhangs.
 The mini jugs are similar to the jugs but usually smaller in size.
 They are also great holds.

 Crimps are small holds with a slight positive edge.
 Most of the time, it is deep enough for the tips of my fingers.
 Small hands have great advantages for more surface on these holds.
 I can grip most crimps with my hands.
 It is definitely a challenge for bigger hands.
 Crimping is a rock climber terminology to grab on to a crimp with your fingers.
 Your hand is in a close grip with all the fingers except the thumb touching each other tightly.
 It’s almost like a vice grip hook with your fingers.

-This grip definitely help strengthen your finger strength.
-A balanced feet and body is also helpful so you do not rely your crimp hold to hold up all your body weight.
+This grip definitely helps strengthen your finger strength.
+A balanced feet and body are also helpful so you do not rely on your crimp hold to hold up all your body weight.

 The slopers are typically round like grapefruit shapes.
 It reminds of female large size breasts.
 I call it the booby route.
 There are smaller as well as larger sizes and different shapes.
 Generally, there is very little to no ridges on the surface so it is harder to grab onto.
-Chalk is your best friends when it comes to slopers.
-It generate a little more frictions to your grab.
+Chalk is your best friend when it comes to slopers.
+It generates a little more friction to your grab.
 Slopers are found usually in a climbing grade of 5.10 and up.

 Edges are holds with one flat surface on one side.
 It can be position vertically or horizontally.